yogi/fabacademy2016/w12-input.md

 Some questions to revisit:

 * How is the capacitor value calculated to be 1µf?

 * Why is R2 so high at 49.9K ohms?
+    * This is explained well [here](http://learn.parallax.com/tutorials/robot/shield-bot/robotics-board-education-shield-arduino/chapter-6-light-sensitive-11).
+        The phototransistor lets more current pass when more light falls on it.
+Having a large resistor in series allows small current changes to be detected as large voltage changes.

+* Why does the phototransistor not have a base lead?
+    * Explained [here](http://www.globalspec.com/learnmore/optics_optical_components/optoelectronics/phototransistors), the base is left unconnected because light is used to enable current flow through the phototransistor.

 Here is the schematic: